Mastering AML Compliance: A Guide for Financial Institutions

 2: Risk-Based AML Policies:

-Companies must establish and maintain risk-based anti-money-laundering regulations.
+Companies must establish and maintain risk-based anti-money laundering regulations.
 This includes policies such as customer due diligence, transaction monitoring, and suspicious activity reporting.
 These policies help the institution identify potential money laundering activities and take appropriate action.
-For the financial sector, this is especially important due to the heightened money laundering risks involved.
+For the financial sector, this is especially important due to the heightened risks involved.

 3: Risk Assessment and Ongoing Monitoring: